actinia-org/actinia-core/job_resumption.md

 If the process is not aborted due to an error in the process chain, the job can be resumed without sending a new process chain.
 Here an example process chain where a folder `/test` is requested which does not exist inside actinia.
-The process can be resumpt after the folder is created insode the actinia.
+The process can be resumpt after the folder is created inside actinia.

-`pc_errornotinpc.json`: Process chain with not existing folder `/test`
+`pc_error_not_in_pc.json`: Process chain with not existing folder `/test`
 ```
 {
     "list": [